 While it can take some time to find what works, it’s important to remember that there is no “one-size-fits-all” solution for everybody’s acne.
 What may work well for your friend or family member may not work well for you.
 Everyone’s skin is different and has different levels of sensitivity.
 That’s why it’s so important to customize your acne treatment and skin care routine according to how your skin responds.

 Here are some helpful tips for managing sensitive, acne prone skin:

 - Cleansing: If removing makeup, use an oil-free face wipe.
-In general, avoid using drying/irritating products like benzoyl peroxide, salicylic acid, exfoliants, or scrubs.
-Instead, stick with a hydrating gentle cleanser.
+In general, avoid using drying and irritating products like benzoyl peroxide, salicylic acid, exfoliants, or scrubs.
+Instead, stick with an all natural, hydrating gentle cleanser.
 Use lukewarm (not hot!) water, and avoid scrubbing, which can aggravate and worsen acne.
 Gently pat skin dry.
 If using a toner, stick with alcohol-free options.

-- Sunscreen: Sunburns can aggravate acne AND skin sensitivity, so sunscreen is a must!
-Pick a sunscreen that is SPF 30+ and has a mineral base for its active ingredient (zinc oxide or titanium dioxide 5% or higher).
-If your skin has had a bad reaction with sunscreen in the past, pick a pure mineral based sunscreen- the less ingredients, the less likely you will react.
+- Sunscreen: Sunburns can aggravate acne and skin sensitivity, so sunscreen is a must.
+Pick a sunscreen that has a mineral base for its active ingredient.
+If your skin has had a bad reaction with sunscreen in the past, pick a pure mineral based sunscreen.
+The less ingredients, the less likely you will react.

 When it comes to sensitive skin, simple is better.
 Avoid starting multiple new products at once.
 Instead, add to your skin care routine slowly, one product at a time, over the course of weeks.
 If you are struggling with irritation, then back off that new product.
 It takes 4-6 weeks to accurately assess how acne-prone skin is responding to a change in regimen, so this will require some patience on your part.
 But once you’ve found a routine that works for you, it’s totally worth it!